tbystrican/receipt-extraction-tool/README.md

 # Receipt Extraction Tool
-A robust Python tool for extracting receipts from PDF documents using computer vision and AI.
+A Python tool for extracting receipts from PDF documents using computer vision and AI.

 ## Overview
 This tool automates the process of identifying and extracting receipts from scanned PDF documents.
 It works in two main stages: